nduplessis11/strata/docs/RENDERING_PIPELINE.md

 This document describes **how Strata renders a frame today**, from the game loop down to Vulkan calls.

 It is intentionally scoped to the **current** implementation (single pass, fullscreen triangle).
-As the engine grows (command buffers, multiple frames-in-flight, etc.), this doc should evolve alongside it.
+As the engine grows (descriptor sets, resource registries, etc.), this doc should evolve alongside it.

 ---